 - 2 ounces grated cheese Cheddar, Jack, or Queso Fresco

-- 2 teaspoons chopped fresh cilantro or parsley
+- 1 tablespoon chopped fresh cilantro or parsley

 - 1/4 cup chopped tomato

-- Bring a medium pot of water to a boil.
-While waiting for water to boil, heat tortillas in a hot dry skillet, turning them occasionally.
-Add oil to a small pot over low heat, add onion and cook until softened, a minute or two, then add beans, and 1/2 cup tomatillo sauce.
-Stir and warm over low to medium-low heat.
+- To poach the eggs, bring a wide pot of water to a boil.
+While waiting for the water to come to to a boil, start the beans and tortillas.
+Add oil to a small pot over low heat, add onion and cook until softened, 1-2 minutes, then add beans, and 1/2 cup tomatillo sauce.
+Stir and warm over low heat.
 Season with a sprinkle of salt and pepper.